 All students taking a course at GCNYC will be required to pay tuition and other fees in respect of each course undertaken.
-Available scholarships may be applied as detailed in Section 4 of the GCNYC Catalog.
+Scholarships are available which may be applied to a student's fee as detailed in the College Financial Assistance section of the GCNYC Catalog which is available on the GCNYC website.

 Fees are reviewed annually and are subject to change.